Grate-Oracle-Lewot/GrateCrystal/README.md

 - Psych Up no longer fails if the target has no stat changes, and now also copies the Defense Curl, Focus Energy, Dire Hit, and X Accuracy statuses.

-- Rage now builds twice when the Pokémon takes a critical hit.
+- Rage now builds twice when the Pokémon takes a critical hit (written as "<USER>'s RAGE spiked!").

 - Moves like Earthquake that can hit while the opponent is underground with Dig can now do so even if the digger is Flying-type (or a pseudo-Levitater).